 After setting all parameters, hit 'Save'.
 Your rule is now active!

 Need some inspiration?
 Check out our collection of most popular rules so far!

 You are able to order your rules if you want certain ones to take priority over others.
 This means that the one ordered higher will have its actions take precedence, and the lower rule may only apply some of its actions so as not to conflict with the other.
 Time-based rules are special, in the sense that they will only be processed if the conditions are met at the designated time.

 To prioritize your rules in the list, you can drag and drop them into your preferred order or, move them quickly to the top or bottom of the list from the dropdown on the right:

 As you add more rules, you may want to view only a subset of them.
-To do this simply add filters to the list to show specific rules:
+To do this, add filters to the list to show specific rules:

-If a conversation doesn’t match any of your rules, it won’t be tagged, or marked as priority but it will be assigned to your default assignee, which you can select at the bottom of the rules list:
+Remember, if a conversation doesn’t match any of your rules, it won’t be tagged or marked as a priority, but it will be assigned to your default assignee, which you can select at the bottom of the rules list.

 Option to stop processing other rules

-The exception to stop processing are time-based, or scheduled, rules.
-Rules with Unreplied after conditions are scheduled by time, and therefore are not taken into consideration as a rule to be stopped.
+The exception to stop processing is time-based, or scheduled, rules.
+Rules with Unreplied after conditions are scheduled by time and therefore are not taken into consideration as a rule to be stopped.

 If you have any further questions, please start a Live Chat.
 Just "Click" on the Chat Icon in the lower right corner to talk with our support team.